Fringe Events

 CRAFT FAIRS

-Corn Exchange Welshpool 10am-4pm Come along and see an excellent array of hand made gifts for that special occasion etc.
+Corn Exchange Welshpool 10am-4pm Come along and see an excellent array of hand made gifts for that special occasion etc. Admission Free!

 THURSDAY 10th SEPTEMBER, 2026